marmotteio/marmotteio/README.md

 3. **Start the Docker environment.**

-    Laravel Sail provides a convenient method for starting and managing the Docker services defined by your application's `docker-compose.yml` file.
-You may start the Docker environment using the `sail up` command:
+    Laravel Sail provides a convenient method for starting and managing the Docker services defined by your application's `docker-compose.dev.yml` file.
+Rename it to docker-compose.yml, then start the Docker environment using the `sail up` command:

     ```
     ./vendor/bin/sail up